xyzatesz/primeutils/bin/README.md

 # primeutils binaries

-These are precompiled binaries that will run on the specific platform without Rust installed.
+These are precompiled binaries that will run on the respective platforms without Rust installed.